artur-ciocanu/launch.en/help/launch-reference/managing-resources/rules.md

 ## Rule Component Sequencing

-The tags runtime environment's behavior depends on whether **[!UICONTROL Run rule components in sequence]** is on or off for your property.
+The tag runtime environment's behavior depends on whether **[!UICONTROL Run rule components in sequence]** is on or off for your property.

 ### Enabled